Harsh and Bitter: The Tea Party and the Whiskey Rebellion in Bedford, PA

 Tea Partiers are Good People

-The Espy House in Bedford, PA is arguably the most important historical site in the entire town.
+The Espy House in Bedford, PA is arguably the most important historical site in town.
 It was here in 1794 where Washington made his headquarters during the Whiskey Rebellion.
-He had come at the head of an army of 12,950 men, a force as large as any army he had commanded during the Revolution.
-Washington meant business.
+He had come at the head of an army of 12,950 men, a force as large as any army he had commanded during the Revolution, to crush the rebels.
+He wasn’t messing around.

 In Bedford County today Republicans outnumber Democrats 2 to 1.
 Our tour guide’s refusal to acknowledge the town’s most important historical event spoke volumes.

-My tour guide in Bedford apparently was not, and any Tea Partiers who may have been on our tour were spared the uneasy truth of George Washington as armed tax collector, impatient with the noise and bluster of anti-tax zealots, and quite prepared to crush them.
+My tour guide in Bedford was not, and any Tea Partiers who might have been with us were spared the uncomfortable truth about George Washington.
+He was an armed tax collector, impatient with the bluster of anti-tax zealots, and quite prepared to silence them.

 So Who Exactly Are the Good Guys?

-Willful ignorance is a problem in America.
-It’s what keeps us divided and opposed.
+Willful ignorance is a problem in this country.
+It’s what keeps us angry and divided.
 It’s what prevents us from getting anything done.
-If we could all just listen patiently to every side of a story, we might begin to empathize, and then compromise.
-But that would take some effort.
+If we could all just listen patiently to each side of a story, we might begin to empathize, and then compromise.
+But that would require some effort.

 All images by Malcolm Logan, except The Whiskey Rebellion illustration, Public domain; Tea Party Rally, Josh Self; Obama inaugural parade, Public domain; Espy House, Canadian2006; George Washington reviewing troops, Public domain